The extraordinary patience of things!

 Email Poem |

-Analysis and Comments on Carmel Point
+Comments, Analysis, and Meaning on Carmel Point

 Provide your analysis, explanation, meaning, interpretation, and comments on the poem Carmel Point here.